 Below Investment Grade Securities.
-The Fund may invest without limitation in fixed- income instruments which are or are deemed to be the equivalent in terms of quality to securities rated below investment grade by nationally recognized statistical rating agencies and accordingly involve greater risk.
-These securities have a higher risk of default.
+The Fund may invest without limit in bonds which are or are deemed to be the equivalent in terms of quality to securities rated below investment grade by Moody's and S&P and accordingly involve great risk.
 Such securities are regarded as predominantly speculative with respect to the issuer's capacity to pay interest and repay principal in accordance with the terms of the obligations and involve major risk to adverse conditions.
+These securities offer higher returns than bonds with higher ratings as compensation for holding an obligation of an issuer perceived to be less creditworthy.